Ready for another Christmas house tour? You’ll love the whimsical holiday decorations used throughout this beautiful historical home.

 I must thank Katja for opening up her home to all of us.
-I know I’ve walked away with a few decorating ideas.
+I know I’ve walked away with a few Christmas decorating ideas.
+You too?
 Most importantly, I’ve become inspired once again to continue on my path of creating a home that’s a true representation of our family.

 Is there something in particular that stood out to you from Katja’s Christmas house tour?
 Do you go all out and decorate to the extent she does?
 I’d love to know!

 Want more holiday and seasonal ideas like these sent directly to your inbox?
 Be sure to SUBSCRIBE.